Yorkshire Lancashire & Cheshire BT Club Rules

 7. CLUB ACCOUNTS

-A banking Account shall be held in the name of the Club at Barclays Bank and a Building Society into which all revenue of the Club shall be paid and from which withdrawal shall only be made on the signature of two of the following: Chairman, Hon.
+A banking Account shall be held in the name of the Club at a Bank and a Building Society into which all revenue of the Club shall be paid and from which withdrawal shall only be made on the signature of two of the following: Chairman, Hon.
 Secretary and Hon.
 Treasurer, in the event the Hon.
 Secretary and the Hon.
 Treasurer being one of the same person, then the signature of the President shall be one of the signatures.
-One qualified Auditor shall be appointed annually.

 The Annual Subscriptions shall be such amount as agreed by the members in General Meetings and notified to the Kennel Club.
-No member whose subscription is unpaid is entitled to any of the privileges of Membership and if the member shall fail to pay outstanding subscription by 2 years his/her name shall be automatically erased from the Register.
+No member whose subscription is unpaid is entitled to any of the privileges of Membership and if the member shall fail to pay outstanding subscription by one year from the due date (payment for each year to reach the Secretary by 31 December in the previous year) his/her name shall be automatically erased from the Register.
 Acceptance back on the register will be dependent upon a new application, proposed and seconded and payment of back arrears.
 Once members have been accepted for membership, providing they continue to pay their membership subscriptions at the correct time they cannot be refused renewal of membership.
-With the exception of default on subscriptions the only way to remove a member from the Clubs register is by following the procedure of Rule 9.
-With the exception of default on subscriptions the only way to remove a member from the Clubs register is by following the procedure of Rule 9.
+With the exception of default on subscriptions the only way to remove a member from the Clubs register is by following the procedure of Rule 9

 9. EXPULSION OF MEMBERS